OmarOakheart/nPhase/README.md

-conda create -n polyploidPhasing conda activate polyploidPhasing conda install -c oakheart nphase
+conda create -n polyploidPhasing conda activate polyploidPhasing conda install -c oakheart nphase conda install matplotlib=3.5.3 #Due to a recent issue with plotnine, this step is required for the time being
 ```

 Then you can phase your data with the following command: